 Chapter 5: Your First Trimester

-Obviously, Jillian has never been pregnant so she shares her experience being a partner and has her partner, Heidi, share her experience as well.
+Jillian has never been pregnant, so she shares her experience being a partner and has her partner, Heidi, share her experience as well.

-During the first trimester, she starts off covering the common symptoms that you may experience; headaches, morning sickness, gas, fatigue, pregnancy acne, and constipation as well as things that you can do to remedy them.
-She lists questions to ask your doctor during your first trimester, and breaks down all the things that are happening to your body and your baby during that trimester week-by-week.
-She goes into detail so it’s cool to learn about each little change.
+During the first trimester, she starts off covering the common symptoms that you may experience; headaches, morning sickness, gas, fatigue, pregnancy acne, and constipation, as well as things that you can do to remedy them.
+She lists questions to ask your doctor during your first trimester and breaks down all the things happening to your body and your baby during that trimester week-by-week.
+She goes into detail, so it’s cool to learn about each little change.

-My favorite part of the chapter is in the back where she covers first trimester nutrition and fitness.
-In the nutrition section, Jillian lists out all of the nutrition Do’s and Don’ts, and even lists out a meal plan with recipes that you should be eating every day.
+My favorite part of the chapter is in the back, where she covers first-trimester nutrition and fitness.
+Jillian lists out all of the nutrition Dos and Don’ts in the nutrition section and even lists out a meal plan with recipes that you should be eating every day.
 Including snacks!
-I particularly love this because it has the ingredients that she listed before (that are super important to consume during that trimester) in each recipe.
+I particularly love this because it has the ingredients she listed before (which are super important to consume during that trimester) in each recipe.
 It couldn’t be any easier for you.
 Amazing!

-The same thing goes for the first trimester fitness section.
-Jillian goes into detail why you should be working out during the first trimester and how you should be working out.
-She has a workout plan for you in the book and even has pictures of each exercise so there is no confusion.
-Now you know how to work out properly and what will be best for you and baby.
+The same thing goes for the first-trimester fitness section.
+Jillian explains why you should be working out during the first trimester and how you should be working out.
+She has a workout plan for you in the book and has pictures of each exercise, so there is no confusion.
+Now you know how to work out properly and what will be best for you and your baby.
 I love it!

 Chapter 6: Your Second Trimester

 Your second trimester is where you may begin (she explains) to experience other symptoms, such as heartburn, pregnancy brain, mood swings, hemorrhoids (or bum bumps as she refers to them), and restless leg syndrome.
 At least that’s what her partner, Heidi, experienced.
-She also states that this is usually the trimester where you feel your best and will get a burst of energy and will get your hunger back.
+She also states that this is usually the trimester where you feel your best, get a burst of energy, and get your hunger back.
 Thank goodness, no more nausea (hopefully)!
-Jillian shares some remedies that can help some of the negative symptoms that you are experiencing, which I found super helpful.
+Jillian shares some remedies that can help some of the negative symptoms you are experiencing, which I found super helpful.

-Just like in the first trimester, Jillian provides a list of questions to ask your doctor this trimeter, and she even talks about hiring a doula!
-She and her partner, Heidi, hired a doula so she offers her recommendations on how to find the best doula for you, what questions to ask, and things you should consider when hiring one.
+Just like in the first trimester, Jillian provides a list of questions to ask your doctor this trimester, and she even talks about hiring a doula!
+She and her partner, Heidi, hired a doula, so she offers her recommendations on finding the best doula for you, what questions to ask, and things you should consider when hiring one.

-What’s really nice is that she goes over all of the tests that you will be offered during each trimester.
-She explains when you can expect them as well as why they are given.
-This can be very reassuring and make any expectant mama feel a lot more relaxed and prepared.
+What’s nice is that she goes over all of the tests you will be offered during each trimester.
+She explains when you can expect them and why they are given.
+This can be very reassuring and make any expectant mama feel more relaxed and prepared.

 Chapter 7: Your Third Trimester

-Things in the third trimester become a bit more uncomfortable and the symptoms that you were feeling in your second trimester can get exacerbated.
-The constant urge to pee, heartburn, back pain, etc. are all very common during this time of your pregnancy.
+Things in the third trimester become a bit more uncomfortable, and the symptoms you were feeling in your second trimester can get exacerbated.
+The constant urge to pee, heartburn, back pain, etc., are all very common during this time of your pregnancy.